1. Less time waiting

 It’s important to feel comfortable with your doctor, and private hospital cover lets you choose who treats you.

-3. Access to the best
+3. Access to more healthcare options

 Your choice of both public and private hospitals so that you can have access to the latest and greatest facilities and technology when you need them most.